CrazyKitty357/clock/README.md

 You can customize it via url paramaters.
 *the clock's time is taken from your system time*

 You can add this to your [Notion](https://www.notion.so/) / [obsidian](https://obsidian.md/) by putting this url as an embed / iframe:
+if you stream, you can add it as an OBS browser source.
 ```
 https://crazykitty357.github.io/clock/
 ```